Vietnamese passport: Germany

 On 28 July 2022, the German embassy in Hanoi released a press release saying it cannot grant visa to holders of Vietnam's new passports as they lack information of one's place of birth, making it difficult for verification.
 Vietnam's new passports, which began issuance since July 1, have not been recognized in Germany yet and their holders cannot apply for visa as the passports lack information regarding places of birth.

 The press release further explained that: "German authorities cannot find information regarding places of birth based solely on a person's personal identification numbers as shown on their passports, it added.
 It means German authorities would need to verify one's identity manually with a 7-page list provided by the Vietnamese authorities, and not everyone has the list."
 As a result, holders of Vietnam's new passports, with dark blue cover instead of the traditional green ones, would not be able to apply for a C or D visa to enter Germany, and holders of the new passports who have already been granted a valid German visa could be denied entry at the border.

 In response, the Vietnamese embassy in Germany will issue a certificate confirming the birthplace of holders of Vietnam's new passports.
 The embassy added that the two countries are "actively discussing" how to resolve the problems related to Germany's refusal to recognize the new Vietnamese passport on the grounds that it lacks information about the holder's place of birth.

 Spain

-On 1 August 2022, the Spanish embassy in Hanoi released an announcement saying that they couldn't issue new visas to holder of the new Vietnamese passport, due to the lack of place of birth.
-The announcement said in detailed that: "Place of birth is an important information to identify passport holder, and is required for the issuance of a Schengen visa.
+On 1 August 2022, the Spanish embassy in Hanoi released an announcement saying that they could not issue new visas to holders of the new Vietnamese passport, due to the lack of place of birth.
+The announcement said in detail that: "Place of birth is an important information to identify passport holder, and is required for the issuance of a Schengen visa.
 Therefore, we cannot issue new visa to holder of new Vietnamese passport.
 As a result, Spanish authorities and authorities of other nations in Schengen bloc, are currently discussing ways to resolve this issue."